BEC3/Image-Analysis-old/README.md

 /data.txt

-temporary fit result, saved for further use. readed to do multiple image fit.
+temporary fit result, saved for further use.( to do multiple image fit.)

 -----------------------